bujosa/atria/README.md

 # atria
 This is a simple project in flutter, about cloud storage.

+## Purposes
 This project is for learning purposes for my own students.
+- Dominate cloud storage
+- Improve your skills related with firebase